muratk5n/thirdwave/en/README.md

 The problem is also due to Reps not being in government.
 If they were, the overall message cld differ, the public cld be led differently..
-Governance carries some responsibility, noone wants to be hemmed in inane arguments.
+Governance carries some responsibility, noone wants to be hemmed in to a corner by inane arguments.
 Trump was actually keeping the culture war contained on less deadly dumb-ass shit, like masks.
 The followers were being fed a culture war on that, but not on vaccines.

 With that "guidance" gone, retards are running around in random directions, "free-range", causing chaos.